it-novum/openITCOCKPIT/app/docs/en/dashboard/dashboard.md

 ## What is a shared tab?
 A shared tab is a tab from another user that is shared across all users of your openITCOCKPIT implementation.

-If the user has changed his tab other users that use the shared tab get notified and asked if they want to update their tab.
+If a shared tab gets changed by the author, all users will get notified and asked if they want to update their tab.

 ## How to add a shared tab?
 Click on